jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-  then activate the virtual environment
+  select ``Yes`` when prompted, then activate the virtual environment

   .. code-block::